paschatz/PREMON_Palm-Allometry/README.md

 ## Keywords:
 Aboveground biomass, Arecaceae, environmental heterogeneity, forest dynamics, neotropics, *Prestoea acuminata var. montana* (Graham)

+## Citations:

+To cite this repository:

+- Paschalis Chatzopoulosand Bob Muscarella.
+Paschatz/premon_palm-allometry: Height-diameter Allometry for a Dominant Palm to Improve Understanding of Carbon and Forest Dynamics in Forests of Puerto Rico. v1.0.0, Zenodo, 15 Dec.
+2023, doi:10.5281/zenodo.10390498.
 ### Folder description:
 - ```clean_data``` = Here you can find the clean data that we used for our analysis.
 This data are an export of ```scripts/PREMON_data_prep.r``` script.